MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 Because interop communications do not support all the features of native Teams conversation, the Teams client maintains separate conversation threads for Teams-to-Teams and Teams-to-Skype for Business communication.
 These conversations are rendered differently in the user interface: Interop threads can be differentiated from a regular native Teams thread by:

-- Lack of controls for rich text, file/screensharing, inability to add users.
+- Lack of controls for rich text, file/screen sharing, inability to add users.
 - A modification to the target user’s icon, showing an “S” for Skype for Business.

 These differences are shown in the following screenshots: